Inceptive Transformers: Enhancing Contextual Representations through Multi-Scale Feature Learning Across Domains and Languages: Related Work

-After the transformer architecture \cite{vaswani2017attention} was introduced, many works have combined convolution with transformers, but these works mostly focus on vision related tasks \cite{Fang_2022_CVPR, si2022inceptiontransformer, YUAN2023109228}.
+\textbf{Combining convolution with transformers.} After the transformer architecture \cite{vaswani2017attention} was introduced, many works have combined convolution with transformers, but these works mostly focus on vision related tasks \cite{Fang_2022_CVPR, si2022inceptiontransformer, YUAN2023109228}.
 Application on NLP domain remains limited to a few works \cite{zheng:bert_cnn:2019, wan2022financial, chen:chinese_bert:2022, wu2024xlnetcnngre} — which mostly focus on improving a particular transformer model, like BERT or XLNet.
 In comparison, we provide a general architecture capable of improving different types of transformer models, both domain-specific and general-purpose.

-A number of works modify BERT through architectural or pretraining adaptations to better suit specific tasks or domains, including SpanBERT~\cite{joshi2020spanbert}, StructBERT~\cite{wang2019structbert}, and CodeBERT~\cite{feng2020codebert}.
+\textbf{Modifications of BERT-like models.} Several works modify BERT through architectural or pretraining adaptations to better suit specific tasks or domains, including SpanBERT~\cite{joshi2020spanbert}, StructBERT~\cite{wang2019structbert}, and CodeBERT~\cite{feng2020codebert}.
 Other works such as MT-DNN~\cite{liu2019mtdnn} introduce multi-task learning objectives on top of BERT, while KnowBERT~\cite{peters2019knowbert} integrates external knowledge bases into BERT’s architecture.
-Our work is orthogonal to these efforts: instead of modifying the pretraining strategy, we propose an architectural enhancement that can be directly plugged into existing BERT-like models.
+Our work is orthogonal to these efforts: instead of modifying the pre-training strategy, we propose an architectural enhancement that can be directly plugged into existing BERT-like models.

+\textbf{Encoder vs LLMs.} While LLMs have shown impressive generative capabilities in recent years, a number of studies demonstrate that encoder models still perform better on supervised non-generative tasks like classification and NER. ~\citet{edwards:incontext:2024} compared in-context prompting with LLaMA/Flan-T5 against fine-tuning encoder models like RoBERTa on 16 datasets and found that fine-tuned encoder models performed better. \citet{sun:carp:2023} showed that even with few-shot prompting and chain-of-thought reasoning, LLMs underperformed compared to fine-tuned models like RoBERTa and XLNet in classification tasks. \citet{chen2025benchmarking} found that encoder models like BioBERT and PubMedBERT remain state-of-the-art in biomedical domain tasks like document classification, NER, and relation extraction –- significantly outperforming LLMs like GPT-4 and LLaMA 2 13B.